Niruifedi/alx-backend/0x00-pagination/README.md

-# pagination
+# Pagination

-pagination of rest api request and response
+Pagination of REST API request and response